heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 Wht *Atalanta*?
 Maier's opus concerns a footrace between the demigoddess Atalanta and her slow-moving suitor; the suitor wins the race (and Atalanta's hand) by strewing golden apples in her path.
 The demigoddess, hero, and apples all have a material alchemical analogue, but more interesting to me was the mechanics of appeal and dalliance.
-In a metaphor for alchemy itself, these perhaps represent the Great Work, the pursuing adept, and the invocations
+As a metaphor for alchemy itself, these perhaps represent the Great Work, the pursuing adept, and the means by which the adept can invoke

 [link](/art/vox-morans.pdf)